Clinical decision support system: Purpose

 The main purpose of modern CDSS is to assist clinicians at the point of care.
 This means that clinicians interact with a CDSS to help to analyze and reach a diagnosis based on patient data for different diseases.

 In the early days, CDSSs were conceived to make decisions for the clinician in a literal manner.
 The clinician would input the information and wait for the CDSS to output the "right" choice, and the clinician would simply act on that output.
-However, the modern methodology of using CDSSs to assist means that the clinician interacts with the CDSS, utilizing both their knowledge and the CDSS's, better to analyse the patient's data than either human or CDSS could make on their own.
+However, the modern methodology of using CDSSs to assist means that the clinician interacts with the CDSS, utilizing both their knowledge and the CDSS's, better to analyse the patient's data than either a human or a CDSS could do on their own.
 Typically, a CDSS makes suggestions for the clinician to review, and the clinician is expected to pick out useful information from the presented results and discount erroneous CDSS suggestions.

-The two main types of CDSS are knowledge-based and non-knowledge-based:
+The two main types of CDSS are knowledge-based systems and non-knowledge-based (machine learning–based) systems:

 An example of how a clinician might use a clinical decision support system is a diagnosis decision support system (DDSS).
-DDSS requests some of the patients' data and, in response, proposes a set of appropriate diagnoses.
-The physician then takes the output of the DDSS and determines which diagnoses might be relevant and which are not, and, if necessary, orders further tests to narrow down the diagnosis.
+DDSS requests some of the patient's data and, in response, proposes a set of possible diagnoses.
+The physician then takes the output of the DDSS and determines which diagnoses are likely and which are not, and, if necessary, orders further tests to narrow down the diagnosis.

 Another example of a CDSS would be a case-based reasoning (CBR) system.
 A CBR system might use previous case data to help determine the appropriate amount of beams and the optimal beam angles for use in radiotherapy for brain cancer patients; medical physicists and oncologists would then review the recommended treatment plan to determine its viability.